Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

 setup the deploy stage by choosing the deploy provider. in this case Cloudformation

-our test deploy stage Region is eu-west-3 9Paris)
+our test deploy stage Region is eu-west-3 (Paris)

 Under Template
 select Artifact name and define the name as the file artifact template created (that will be created on s3)